-This afternoon we visit the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
+A real highlight of our stay in Lhasa will be the visit to the 17th century Potala Palace, former seat of the Tibetan Government and the Dalai Lama’s winter residence before he fled to India in 1959.
 It contains thousands of rooms, dominates the city skyline.
-Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 meters, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.
+Perched upon Marpo Ri hill, 130 meters above the Lhasa valley, the Potala Palace rises a further 170 metres, is the greatest monumental structure in Tibet and one of the architectural wonders of the world.

 Tonight we will enjoy a farewell dinner.

 Diamond Class cabins have fixed double beds and the Heritage Class are two, lower berth single beds.
 The food on board is a combination of authentic Asian cuisine with some international dishes too.

 Passport & Visa Requirements

 It is your responsibility to check and fulfill the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.

 Select from the packages below to view prices for this tour.

 |26th September 2020||$11,295||Book Now|

 |26th September 2020||$14,895||Book Now|